News reports on RAAC in schools and public buildings

 - over 100 sites where early years nursery provision is available

 - 6 pupil support centres concentrating on specialised support

-Our aim is to ensure that not only does our school estate provide best value for money but also, more importantly, it provides children and young people with a first class education in fit for purpose buildings, regardless of background or where they live.
+Our aim is to ensure that not only does our school estate provide the best value for money but also, more importantly, it provides children and young people with a first-class education in fit-for-purpose buildings, regardless of background or where they live.